 Clothing is your first line of defense against the environment and extreme weather conditions.
-It is important that you wear thermal and insulated clothing during your time outdoors, especially in the winter where temperatures can drop to drastic levels at night.
+It is important that you wear thermal and insulated clothing during your time outdoors, especially in the winter when temperatures can drop to drastic levels at night.

-You can stack on as much as three layers: a base layer, a middle layer, and an outer layer.
+You can stack on as many as three layers: a base layer, a middle layer, and an outer layer.
 Your base layer must be made of wicking fabric that draws sweat away from the body.
 Wool repels water and is also an excellent insulator, which makes it an ideal base layer, along with polyester and other synthetic fabrics.
 You can have a down or fleece jacket as a mid-layer and a heavier, insulated jacket as an outer layer.

-You should also protect your extremities— in severely cold weather, they’re the ones most likely to get hit by frostbite and you definitely don’t want to lose an arm or leg to the cold.
+You should also protect your extremities—in severely cold weather, they’re the ones most likely to get hit by frostbite and you definitely don’t want to lose an arm or leg to the cold.
 Mittens conserve heat better than gloves by keeping your fingers together.
 To keep your feet warm, check out the video above.
 It shows a cheap and easy trick on how to insulate your boots for the colder months.

 Choose Your Location Well

-Strategically choosing your location can help you keep warm in your long night outdoors.
+Strategically choosing your location can help you keep warm during your long night outdoors.
 Nature actually provides survival shelters, if you just know where to look.
-Caves are considered a jackpot in this category, but you can also use the area around rock overhangs, fallen trees or even low-lying pines as your shelter location.
+Caves are considered a jackpot in this category, but you can also use the area around rock overhangs, fallen trees, or even low-lying pines as your shelter location.
 These are well-protected and relatively dry, which means they’re good places to set up camp and build a fire.